paulocoutinhox/jira-to-pdf/README.md

-# Jira to PDF
+# JIRA to PDF

-This is a small tool to export Jira issues to PDF.
+This is a small tool to export JIRA issues to PDF.

 # How to use